overture-stack/score/docs/index.md

 ## The Score Client

-The Score-Client, a command-line tool, simplifies interactions with Score's REST API endpoints.
-With Score-Client, users can efficiently upload and download files, and access various Score-related parameters.
-For detailed information on Score-Client commands, refer to our <a href="www.overture.bio/documentation/score/user-guide/commands/" target="_blank" rel="noopener noreferrer">score client reference documentation</a>.
+The Score Client, a command-line tool, simplifies interactions with Score's REST API endpoints.
+With score client, users can efficiently upload and download files, and access various Score-related parameters.
+For detailed information on score client commands, refer to our <a href="www.overture.bio/documentation/score/user-guide/commands/" target="_blank" rel="noopener noreferrer">score client reference documentation</a>.

+## The Score Client

+The Score Client is a user-friendly CLI tool designed to streamline the process of interacting with Score and Song.
+Key features of the Score Client include:

+- **File Management:** Users can efficiently upload and download files using manifest files retrieved from data portals
+- **File Metadata Handling:** The Score Client facilitates the uploading of file metadata, including object IDs and md5 checksums to Song, ensuring that data is consistently tracked and accessible
+- **Integration with Object Storage:** Compatible with S3-compliant object storage providers including AWS, Azure, and Google Cloud

+For comprehensive details on the commands and usage of the Score Client, please refer to the [Score Client Reference Documentation](www.overture.bio/documentation/score/user-guide/commands/).

 ---